dientn/nodejs-api-typescript/README.md

 # Nodejs API Typescript
-The API built with NodeJS, Express, MongoDB and TypeScript apply Modular  Pattern, in this brand repo use mongoose connect to and integrate with mongodb
+The API built with NodeJS, Express, MongoDB and TypeScript apply Modular  Pattern, in this brand, repo use mongoose connect to and integrate with mongodb

 ## Build Setup